DARIAEngineering/dcaf_case_management/README.md

 If you do prefer a local environment, do the following:

-    # Install Ruby, Rails and MongoDB
+    # Install Ruby, Rails and MongoDB (An easy rails installer is [here](http://railsinstaller.org/en); MongoDB setup instructions are below)
     `$ git clone git@github.com:{your_github_username}/dcaf_case_management.git && cd dcaf_case_management`
     `$ bundle install`
     `$ rails server`